 Today, you can visit The Grasmere Gingerbread Shop to stock up on the famous gingerbread as well as other ginger flavoured treats – just 20 minutes from White Cross Bay Holiday Park.
 And if you’re feeling the need to burn off those biscuits, the nearby walk to Alcock Tarn is just the ticket.

 With its origins in medieval times, shortbread has long been synonymous with Scotland and is one of its most famous exports.
-Once a delicacy served only on special occasions - such as Christmas, New Year and weddings - Scottish shortbread is now widely regarded as king of the biscuits.
+Once a delicacy served only on special occasions - such as Christmas, New Year and weddings - Scottish shortbread is now widely regarded as the king of the biscuits.

 Its simple recipe calls for a hefty dose of sugar and butter combined with flour and baked at a low temperature until pale and firm.
 Shortbread’s buttery rich flavour and crumbly texture makes it a teatime winner across the UK.